mblazejczyk/Better-serial-number-protection-for-unity/README.md

 ## Detailed install

-If you need to, you can watch a tutorial on how to install this tool [Youtube](https://youtu.be/o2CN5ALdKEs)
+If you need to, you can watch a tutorial on how to install this tool on [Youtube](https://youtu.be/o2CN5ALdKEs)